-If email marketing is a crucial component for your business – as it should – then you might be in the market for a top-of-the-line email marketing service.
-In this SendinBlue review, we show you what you can expect from SendinBlue and help you decide if it is the right pick for you.
+If email marketing is a crucial component of your business – as it should – then you might be in the market for a top-of-the-line email marketing service.
+In this Brevo (formerly Sendinblue) review, we show you what you can expect from Brevo and help you decide if it is the right pick for you.

-In a sentence, SendinBlue is an all-in-one email marketing service that’s capable of taking care of the entirety of your email marketing needs.
+In a sentence, Brevo is an all-in-one email marketing service that’s capable of taking care of the entirety of your email marketing needs.

 Or, to put it more bluntly, it’s a cheaper Mailchimp alternative that, surprisingly, also has more features.
 Speaking of which:

-Let’s kick this SendinBlue review off by looking at the key modules offered by this tool:
+Let’s kick this Brevo review off by looking at the key modules offered by this tool:

 - ✉️ email marketing campaigns and broadcasts